Kong/docs.konghq.com/app/konnect/gateway-manager/active-tracing.md

 content_type: reference
 ---

-The Active Tracing feature allows Control Plane Administrators to initiate "deep tracing" sessions in selected Dataplanes.
-During an active tracing session, the selected Dataplane records Open Telemetry compatible Traces with very detailed spans covering the entire request and response lifecycle for all requests that match a supplied sampling criteria.
-These traces are pushed up to Konnect where they can inspected using the Konnect builtin span viewer.
-No additional instrumentation or telemetry technology is needed for generating these traces.
+Active tracing enables control plane administrators to initiate targeted "deep tracing" sessions in specific data plane nodes.
+During an active tracing session, the selected data plane generates detailed, OpenTelemetry-compatible traces for all requests matching the sampling criteria.
+The detailed spans are captured for the entire request/response lifecycle.
+These traces can be visualized with Konnect's built-in span viewer with no additional instrumentation or telemetry tools.

-These deep traces are only generated during a live Active-Tracing session.
-These traces cannot be generated with 3rd party telemetry software.
-"Active Tracing" can have an impact on throughput under heavy load conditions.
-Active-Tracing itself adds negligible latency to request-response processing under normal load conditions.

-Where feasible span and attribute naming conventions follow OpenTelemetry naming standards.
+Konnect's active tracing offers exclusive, in-depth insights that cannot be replicated by third-party telemetry tools.
+The detailed traces generated during live active tracing session are unique to Kong and provide unparalleled visibility into system performance.

+Active Tracing may affect throughput under heavy loads, but adds negligible latency under normal conditions

+Active Tracing adheres to OpenTelemetry naming conventions for spans and attributes, wherever possible, ensuring consistency and interoperability.

+## Get Started with tracing

+Active Tracing requires the following **data plane version** and **environment variables** in `kong.conf`:

+- **Version:** 3.9+
+- **Environment Variables:**
+  - `KONG_CLUSTER_RPC=on`
+  - `KONG_ACTIVE_TRACING=on`

+## Start a Tracing Session

+1. Navigate to **Gateway Manager**.
+2. Select a **Control Plane** with an appropriate data plane connected.
+3. Click **"Start a tracing session"**, specify an optional name, and click **Start**.

+Once started, traces will begin to be captured.
+The **default session duration** is **5 minutes**.
+For **advanced sampling rules**, specify the desired criteria.

+## Sample Trace

-You can start a tracing session by navigating to Gateway Manager, choosing a Control Plane and selecting the "Active Tracing" menu option.
-A sample trace can be seen below.
-It is clear from inspecting the spans that the bulk of the latency occurs in the pre-function "plugin" running in the access phase.
+A sample trace is shown below.
+By inspecting the **spans**, it is clear that the **bulk of the latency** occurs in the **pre-function plugin** during the **access phase**.

 ![Active-Tracing Spans](/assets/images/products/gateway/active-tracing-spans.png)